 Homebound Instruction: Parents who anticipate a student’s absence for more than five consecutive days due to an extended health problem should apply immediately for homebound instruction by calling the school attendance office.
 A student on homebound instructions is not counted absent.

 Field Trips: Students may be permitted to miss class to participate in approved field trips.

-Suspension: In-school suspension will not count as absences.
+Suspension: In-school suspension will not count as an absence.
 Out-of-school suspension will count as a lawful absence.